JuhaLuukkonen/html5-test/README.md

       - React form about list of participants - React style issues

 ## TODO:
-      - style fix - make space between edit and delete icons - OK
+      - arrow is located too high - titles do not match baseline
       - set cancel and save buttons side by side
       - make sure all size settings in UI